kristinaabramoff/deep-learning-challenge/README.md

 ## Summary and Recommendations
 The final optimized model achieved an accuracy of **73.58%**.
 Although the model performed well, further improvements could be made by experimenting with other machine learning models such as **Random Forest Classifier** or **Gradient Boosting Machines**.
 Additionally, implementing **hyperparameter tuning** techniques like **grid search** may help improve the model's performance.

-For a detailed analysis, model evaluation, and insights on the optimization process, please refer to the **report** available in the repository.
+For a detailed analysis, model evaluation, and insights on the optimization process, please refer to the **report.pdf** available in the repository.

 ## Installation and Usage Instructions
 To clone the repository and run the project on your local machine, follow these steps: